by Yanil Mejia, edited by Brooklyn Pruitt

-In 1666 Sir Isaac Newton discovered when pure white light is inserted through a prism; it separates into the visible color spectrum.
+In 1666, Sir Isaac Newton discovered that pure white light, when viewed through a prism, separates into the visible color spectrum.
 However, our understanding of color’s unique mood enhancement and health benefits extend far beyond this point in history.
 Ancient cultures around the world embraced the power of color and practiced chromotherapy.
-Chromotherapy is often referred to as ‘light therapy’ which employed colors to heal various ailments, and is still currently used as a holistic or alternative method.
+Chromotherapy, also known as ‘light therapy,’ employs colors to heal various ailments and is still currently used as a holistic or alternative method.

 This treatment uses the color red to stimulate the mind and body, and increase circulation.
-Yellow to stimulate the nerves and purify the body.
-Orange heals the lungs and increase energy levels.
+Yellow to stimulate the nerves and detoxify the body.
+Orange heals the lungs and increases energy levels.
 Blue is believed to soothe or treat any illnesses or pain, while indigo shades are used to treat skin problems.
-Regardless of the scientific validity of the practice of chromotherapy, color is an indisputably important feature in our visual environment and can create sanctuary in which we manifest healing.
+Regardless of the scientific validity of the practice of chromotherapy, color is an indisputably important feature in our visual environment and can create a sanctuary in which we manifest healing.

-There are color interpretations that have a common meaning.
+There are color interpretations that have an ordinary meaning.
 For example; traffic lights—green means go, yellow indicates a yield, and red most recognizably signals a stop.
-However, most color perceptions tends to be subjective and contingent on application.
+However, most color perceptions tend to be subjective and contingent on the application.

 A red room might make some feel anxious, while blue walls can induce a sense of calmness or relaxation.
-There are various reasons why a person might react a certain way towards a color, an explanation can be the location or amount of color used, even the culture someone comes from, or their personal experiences.
+There are plenty of reasons why a person might react a certain way towards color, and an explanation can be the location or amount of color used even the culture someone comes from, or their personal experiences.
 As in all things, there exists a duality to every color archetype.
-While bold hues of red have given some evidence to have negative effects in cognitive ability in children and adults, there is also evidence to show it can increase appetite, enhance athletic performance, and spark feelings of excitement and arousal.
+While bold hues of red have given some evidence to have adverse effects in cognitive ability in children and adults, there is also evidence to show it can increase appetite, enhance athletic performance, and spark feelings of excitement and arousal.
 While a red bedroom may inhibit sleep, a red locker room can rally a team for competition.

 Due to this variation in interpretation, many psychologists express skepticism of the validity of color theory’s effect on an individual.
 In truth, this variation exemplifies the way the usage of color can be just as impactful as the color itself.
 Complimenting the fluidity of Color Theory, this allowance grants validity to each of our experiences that have helped inform our perception of color.

 By juxtaposing projects like the custom-built bedrooms of this California family residence with the masculine Santa Monica townhouse, we can see the breadth of emotion just one shade can bring forth.
-Both utilize a similar palette; a combination of rich blues and natural greens against natural wood and white backdrops.
+Both utilize a similar palette, a combination of vibrant blues and natural greens against natural wood and white backdrops.
 Despite their similarities in color, both spaces pique very different energies.
-A blue surf board emanates the raw excitement of the open ocean, while blue bunk beds manifest a dreamy, youthful coziness reminiscent of pillow forts and camping in the backyard.
-The blue tones used are similar in hue and saturation, yet they inspire very different moods due to the way they are utilized.
+A blue surfboard emanates the raw excitement of the open ocean, while blue bunk beds manifest a dreamy, youthful coziness reminiscent of pillow forts and camping in the backyard.
+Because of their application, the blue tones inspire very different moods, although they are similar in hue and saturation.

 ”It goes beyond creating something beautiful to look at- it’s an integration of the self into the space we occupy and nourishing ourselves.
 The colors we see affect how we feel and how we engage with the people around us.”
 Sarah Barnard concludes, “It’s absolutely vital.”

-Regardless of age, it has been examined that both adults and children are affected by color in a multitude of ways.
+Regardless of age, it is evident both adults and children are affected by color in a multitude of ways.
 While color interpretation can vary between cultures and people, we are unified in the power of color- the magical and visceral ways it influences us as we move through our day.
 It can provoke us to be more active or optimistic, or it can be the visual lullaby we need to rest peacefully at night.
 Positive and thoughtful applications of Color Theory have many benefits; inspiring us to play, grow, and find peace.